knutwalker/latest-maven-version/README.md

 These version qualifier are [Semantic Version Ranges](https://www.npmjs.com/package/semver#advanced-range-syntax).
 For each of the provided versions, the latest available version on maven central is printed.

+#### Default version

+The version ranges can be left out, in which case the latest overall version is printed.

+#### Multiple Version ranges

+You can also enter multiple coordinates, each with their own versions to check against.
+The result is printed after all versions were checked successfully.

+#### Pre Release Versions

 Pre-releases can be included with the `--include-pre-releases` flag (or `-i` for short).

+#### Version overrides

 The versions are matched in order and a single version can only be matched by one qualifier.
 Previous matches will – depending on the range – consume all versions that would have also been matched by later qualifiers.